celestiaorg/CIPs/cips/cip-24.md

 ### Rationale

-Versioned Gas Scheduler Variables allow for hardcoding these values into estimators, simplifying the gas estimation process and making transaction costs more predictable without the need for pre-transaction queries.
+Versioned gas scheduler variables allow for hardcoding these values into estimators, simplifying the gas estimation process and making transaction costs more predictable without the need for pre-transaction queries.

 ## Backwards Compatibility